evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 1. Paste your pull secret into a file, e.g `vi ~/crc-pull-secret.json` and paste the contents.
 1. `crc start -p ~/crc-pull-secret.json`

-CodeReady Containers takes a minute or two to start, so this is a good time to mindlesslessly browse Reddit or Twitter.
+CodeReady Containers takes a minute or two to start, so this is a good time to mindlessly browse Reddit or Twitter.

 ## Configure HAProxy